JuergenGutsch/blog/_source/_posts/2020-08-20-health-checks.md

 Imagine that you are creating an ASP.NET application that is pretty much dependent on some sub systems, like a database, a file system, an API, or something like that.
 This is a pretty common scenario.
 Almost every application is dependent on a database.
 If the connection to the database got lost for different reasons, the application will definitely break.
 This is how applications are developed since years.
 The database is the simplest scenario to imagine what the ASP.NET health checks are good for, but not the real reason why they are developed.
 So let's continue with the database scenario.

-* What if, you where able the check whether the database is available or not before you connect to it.
+* What if you where able the check whether the database is available or not before you actually connect to it.
-* What if, you where able to tell your application to show a user friendly message about the database that is not available.
+* What if you where able to tell your application to show a user friendly message about the database that is not available.
-* What if, you could simply switch to a fallback database in case the actual one is not available?
+* What if you could simply switch to a fallback database in case the actual one is not available?
-* What if, you could tell a load balancer to switch to a different fallback environment, in case your application is unhealthy because of the missing database?
+* What if you could tell a load balancer to switch to a different fallback environment, in case your application is unhealthy because of the missing database?

 You can exactly do this with the ASP.NET Health Checks:

-Check the health and availability of your sub-systems, provide an endpoint that tells other systems about the health of the current application and consume health check endpoints of other systems.
+Check the health and availability of your sub-systems, provide an endpoint that tells other systems about the health of the current application, and consume health check endpoints of other systems.

-health checks are mainly made for microservice environments. where loosely coupled applications need to know the health state of the systems they are depending on.
-But they are also useful in more monolithic applications that are dependent on some kind of subsystems and infrastructure.
+Health checks are mainly made for microservice environments. where loosely coupled applications need to know the health state of the systems they are depending on.
+But they are also useful in more monolithic applications that are also dependent on some kind of subsystems and infrastructure.

 # How to enable health checks?